-A review of the expense inflation assumption was conducted during 2022.
-The assumptions were updated accordingly leading to an increase in Technical Provisions at year-end 2022.
+A review of the expense inflation assumption was conducted during 2023.
+The assumptions were updated accordingly leading to a decrease in Technical Provisions at year-end 2023.

 Economic assumptions

 Projected investment returns, interest rates and discount rates are based on the prescribed risk-free curve issued by EIOPA.